-This section includes both the Minnesota Rule 3525.1335 for Other Health Disabilities (adopted 2008) and Minnesota Statute section §125A.08 (adopted 2016) that modifies the existing Minnesota Rule.
+This section includes the Minnesota Rule 3525.1335 for Other Health Disabilities (adopted 2008) and the two subsequent statutes that modify the existing Minnesota Rule.
 Chart 1 at the end of this section summarizes the changes to the existing rule.